ubergonmx/newsmead/.swm/contributing-guidelines.nvo9apr1.sw.md

     *   **Use the imperative mood in the subject line**

-*   If you're committing docs (Swimm), add `docs:` before anything else and then follow the instructions above
+*   If you're committing docs (Swimm), follow the instructions below:

+    *   **Commit one documentation at a time**

+    *   Add `docs:` before anything else

+    *   Always include the whole title of the doc in lowercase (unless required to uppercase)

+    *   Always enclose the title with quotations if it is a playlist or a phrase

+    *   and then follow the general instructions above

 Example (code):